aws-amplify/docs/docs/lib/storage/fragments/native_common/configureaccess/common.md

- When adding the Storage category, you configure the level of access authenticated and guest users have to your S3 bucket.
-Additionally, when uploading files using the Storage category, you can specify the access level for that file to be either guest, protected, or private.
+ When adding the Storage category, you configure the level of access users have to your S3 bucket.
+You can configure separate rules for authenticated vs. guest users.
+When using the Storage category to upload files, you can also specify an access level for each individual file: guest, protected, or private.

 - **Guest** Accessible by all users of your application
 - **Protected** Readable by all users, but only writable by the creating user
 - **Private** Readable and writable only by the creating user

-For guest access, the user of your application is not signed in, however you will still need [Authentication](~/lib/auth/getting-started.md) configured in your application to allow the user to assume an unauthenticated role from Cognito Identity Pool.
+Guest access does **not** mean that your files are totally public.
+A "guest" is a user of your application who has not yet signed in.
+To enable access at this level, you will still be required to configured [Authentication](~/lib/auth/getting-started.md) in your app.
+The user must be able to assume an unauthenticated role from your Cognito Identity Pool.

 For protected and private access, the `[USER_ID]` below corresponds to the unique ID of the user.
 Once the user has signed in, the `[USER_ID]` can be retrieved from the session by accessing the identity id.
 See [Accessing credentials](~/lib/auth/access_credentials.md) to retrieve the identity id, and use this as the unique ID of the authenticated user.

 <amplify-callout>

 The default access level for the Storage category is **guest**.
-Unless you specify otherwise, all uploaded files will be publicly available for all users of your application.
-This means a user that is using your application and is ot signed in will have access.
-A user that is not using your application will not be able to access your files.
+Unless you specify otherwise, all uploaded files will be available to all users of your application.
+This means that a user who is using your application but has not signed in will have access.
+Anyone else who is not using your application will _not_ be able to access your files.

 </amplify-callout>